 Personal data collected by members of staff will, wherever possible, be limited to the scope of what is laid out in official school data capture forms.
-If a member of staff wishes to introduce the use of new technology that captures personally identifiable information, including apps used in classrooms (e.g. Seesaw), they will first speak with the data protection lead in school (Roz Marston, Strategic Business Manager).
+If a member of staff wishes to introduce the use of new technology that captures personally identifiable information, including apps used in classrooms such as Evidence for Learning etc, they will first speak with the data protection lead in school, the Strategic Business Manager.
 The DPL will ensure appropriate measures, including consents (as required) are in place, and the data mapping document is updated accordingly.